seanox/virtual-environment/README.md

 [module concept](modules) for the automatic integration and configuration of tools and programs from any source on the Internet.__

-__Currently, the module concept is still a successfully tested PoC (Proof of Concept) and not the focus of the project.
+__The module concept is a successful PoC (proof of concept), but is not currently the focus of the project.
 So the software has to be set up manually in the virtual environment, but that's easy because it's a normal drive.__

 From my own experience from large companies with strict use of BitLocker, this is also supported :-)